+-General Collection \$1.00 per day, up to book

+(14 days): replacement cost

+-Reserve Materials (2 \$5.00 per hour

+hours):

--General Collection (14 days): \$1.00 per day, up to book replacement cost -Reserve Materials (2 hours): \$5.00 per hour -Lost/Damaged Materials: Cost of replacement + \$15.00 processing fee per item
+-Lost/Damaged Cost of replacement + \$15.00 Materials: processing fee per item

 These fines are calculated per item and parts of days or hours will be rounded up to the next day or hour.
 Fines accrue during normal business hours only.
 Library fines will be automatically debited to student accounts unless library staff are directed otherwise.
 Library patrons other than Barnes-Jewish College students must pay fines by cash or check before their library privileges are restored.